TeeLeeStudios/FarmFix/README.md

 Players can toggle their own trample using /trample

-Mods can toggle other user's trample using /trample [playername] [opt: forced]
+Mods can toggle other user's trample using /trample [playername] [state]

+Mods can force trample states for users ysubg /forced [playername] [state]

-The [opt: forced] flag accepts "true" and "1" as true, all other values as false
+The [state] flag accepts "true" and "1" as true, all other values as false